This Candidate is [MASK]. Prompt-based Sentiment Extraction and Reference Letters: Predicting Job Market Outcomes

 As a robustness check, I also define four alternative outcome variables.
 The main modification in alternative~1 is to exclude post-docs from the definition of success, which arguably are less desirable than tenure-track positions even if they are sponsored by top universities.
 Alternative~2 considers the possibility that some positions at tech companies are as desirable as top academic placements.
 Finally, alternatives 3 and 4 simple change the cutoffs for success.
 The full definitions of these variables, as well as basic descriptive statistics, can be found in table~\ref{tabl_depvars_def}.

-Figure~\ref{fig_Nsuccess_scatterplot} depicts the relationship between average RL quality and success in the academic job market.
-It is not hard to see that candidates who succeeded according to most definitions are clustered above and to the right relative to those who did not succeed.
+Figure~\ref{fig_sent_by_success} depicts the relationship between average RL sentiment and baseline success in the academic job market.
+Clearly, candidates who succeeded to obtain a top job have letters with significantly higher average sentiment.